pnkpune/2DMOT_Halbach_Array/README.md

 # 2DMOT with Magnets in Halbach Array

 This repository contains a code for simulating a 2DMOT(magneto-optical trap) magnetic field using a Halbach array of permanent magnets in a concentric configuration.
+Cite as: "Master's thesis (Pranav Kulkarni)"

 ### Reference